keystonejs/keystone/examples/document-field-customisation/README.md

 ## Running the example

+This example has a **higher Node.js version requirement** than Keystone itself and other examples.
+It requires a version of Node.js that supports `require(esm)`.
+For example, Node.js `v22.12.0` and higher should work.

 1. Install dependencies

 Make sure you are at the root of the repo and install dependencies.